Stancoschi/DrivenPath/chapter_9/work_9/scenario_9.md

 ## Assignment 9
 a.
 Develop local pipeline:
 * i.
 Intro Google Colab Notebook.
+Created an Google Colab Notebook
 * ii.
 Initialize PySpark Session.
+Initialized PySpark Session with the code provided in the course
 * iii.
 Data Processing.
+Proccesed the data according to the guide
 * iv.
 Data Analysis.
+Analyzed and also viewed the data
 * v.
 Validate transformed data.

 b.
 Develop cloud pipeline:
 * i.
 Check raw data.
 * ii.
 Create IAM role.
+Knowledge from previous chapters
 * iii.
 Create Glue job.
+Knowledge from previous chapters
 * iv.
 Run Glue job.
+Watched how a Glue job should work, be setup and managed
 * v.
 Validate transformed data.
+Only read through the course, the docs and youtube videos out of bill payments on AWS